pivotal-cf/on-demand-services-sdk/README.md

-# on-demand-service-broker-sdk

-Golang Service Adapter SDK for building On-Demand Services for Pivotal CF.
+# PCF On Demand Service Broker SDK

+This project relies on the Pivotal Services SDK, available to customers and partners for download at network.pivotal.io.

+---

+Build Service Adapters for the PCF On-Demand Service Broker in Golang!

 SDK Documentation: https://docs.pivotal.io/on-demand-service-broker/creating.html#sdk